Sparse Tensor Additive Regression: Theory

 In this section, we apply the general contract property in Theorem \ref{thm:para} to STAR estimator with B-spline basis functions.
 The formal definition of B-spline basis function is defined in Section \ref{subsec:B-spline} of the appendix.
 To ensure Conditions \ref{con:gradient_stability}-\ref{con:strongly_convex} and \ref{con:stat_error} are satisfied, in our STAR estimator we require conditions on the nonparametric component, the distribution of tensor covariate and the noise distribution.

 \begin{condition}[(Function Class)] Each nonparametric component in \eqref{eqn:STAR} is assumed to belong to the function class $\cH$ defined as follows,

+where $r$ is the order of the derivative.
 Let $\kappa = r+\alpha>0.5$ be the smoothness parameter of function class $\cH$.
 For $j\in[p_1], k\in[p_2], l\in[p_3]$, there is a constant $c_f>0$ such that $\min_{jkl}\|f_{jkl}^*(x)\|_2\geq c_f$ and $\mathbb E(f_{jkl}^*([\cX]_{jkl})) =0$.
 Each component of the covariate tensor $\cX$ has an absolutely continuous distribution and its density function is bounded away from zero and infinitely on $C$. \end{condition} Condition \ref{con:nonpara_component} is classical for nonparametric additive model \citep{stone1985additive,huang2010variable, fan2011nonparametric}.
 Such condition is required to optimally estimate each individual additive component in $\ell_2$-norm.

 \begin{condition}[(Sub-Gaussian Noise)] The noise $\{\epsilon_i\}_{i=1}^n$ are i.i.d. randomly generated with mean 0 and bounded variance $\sigma^2$.
 Moreover, $(\epsilon_i/\sigma)$ is sub-Gaussian distributed, i.e., there exists constant $C_{\epsilon}>0$ such that $\|(\epsilon_i/\sigma)\|_{\phi_2} := \sup_{p\geq 1} p^{-1/2}(\mathbb{E}|\epsilon_i/\sigma|^p)^{1/p}\leq C_{\epsilon}$, and independent of tensor covariates $\{\cX_i\}_{i=1}^n$. \end{condition}